-- Viral vector vaccine | One shot - 74% effective against all COVID-19 infection after the single dose - 85% effective against severe disease after the single dose - 100% effective in preventing death - The vector (a modified version of a different, harmless virus called adenovirus) carries the mRNA for the spike protein of COVID-19, and after entering the muscle cell at the site of injection uses the cell's machinery to make a harmless form of the COVID-19 spike protein. - The COVID-19 spike protein then moves to the surface of the muscle cell and causes the immune system to kick into gear, creating both antibody and cellular immune responses. - The viral vector vaccine cannot give you COVID-19 because it does not use the live virus, and the vector itself cannot make new copies of itself.
+- Viral vector vaccine | One shot - 74% effective against all infection after the single dose - 85% effective against severe disease after the single dose - 100% effective in preventing death - The vector (a modified version of a different, harmless virus called adenovirus) carries the mRNA for the spike protein of COVID-19, and after entering the muscle cell at the site of injection uses the cell's machinery to make a harmless form of the COVID-19 spike protein. - The COVID-19 spike protein then moves to the surface of the muscle cell and causes the immune system to kick into gear, creating both antibody and cellular immune responses. - The viral vector vaccine cannot give you COVID-19 because it does not use the live virus, and the vector itself cannot make new copies of itself.

-Two of the COVID-19 vaccines (Moderna and J&J) are currently only authorized for patients ages 18 and older.
-The Pfizer vaccine is authorized for patients 16 and older.
+COVID-19 vaccines are currently authorized for patients ages 5 and older.